6th December 2019

 Now we’re getting into the deeper relationship your brand has with your customer.
 This will evolve once your proposition (and proof of it) have been realised.
 However, the personality will be shaped and driven by the company vision, or the character of the owner of the smaller operation (the face of the business).

 By combining the three visual elements properly, the brand, its identity/logo and any supporting assets like brochures, stationery and website, will be received well and explain and represent the business perfectly.
-Therefore this “alignment” will not confuse the consumer or worse, drive them elsewhere.
+Therefore this “visual alignment” will not confuse the consumer or worse, drive them elsewhere.

-The supporting one liner, headline message, service delivery or proposition in words will underline what your business does and offers.
+The supporting one liner, headline message, service delivery or proposition in words, will underline what your business does and offers.
 This needs to be as simple as possible and again, clearly delivered.
-It doesn’t necessarily mean this is part of a logo, just a well-designed neighbour or family member.
-The personality and how the brand evolves will be driven by the company's vision and how it's eventually consumed by anyone interacting with it.
+It doesn’t necessarily mean this is part of a logo, just a well-designed 'neighbour' or 'family member'.
+The personality and how the brand then evolves will be driven both by the company's vision and how it's eventually consumed by anyone interacting with it.

-In summary, anyone engaging with the aligned brand materials easily, without any doubt or confusion as to what the proposition is, will respond positively and your business is more likely to gain or retain a client.
+In summary, anyone engaging with the aligned brand materials easily, without any doubt or confusion as to what the proposition is, will respond positively, your business is more likely to gain or retain a client and build sales positively.